Generic Name: Aminolevulinic Acid Gel (a MEE noh lev yoo lin ik AS id)

 - Talk with your doctor before you use other drugs or products on your skin.

-- People using Ameluz may get skin reactions where this medicine is used or around the area.
-These reactions may include redness, scaling, or swelling.
-Most of the time, these reactions will go away within a few weeks after using Ameluz.
+- People using Ameluz (aminolevulinic acid gel) may get skin reactions where Ameluz (aminolevulinic acid gel) is used or around the area.
+These reactions may include burning, crusting, dryness, flaking, itching, oozing, redness, scabbing, scaling, stinging, or swelling.
+Most of the time, these reactions will go away within a few weeks after using Ameluz (aminolevulinic acid gel).
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Ameluz while you are pregnant.
+You will need to talk about the benefits and risks of using Ameluz (aminolevulinic acid gel) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.